-These breadsticks are very, very high up on Joshua’s list of favorites, and the other kids are pretty fond of them too.
+These breadsticks are very high up on my kids’ list of favorite breads.
 The recipe makes 16, and when all six of us are here for dinner, there are usually none left.

 I often serve these with a pot of soup, but they can go with any number of main dishes.
 If you like, you can sub something else for the garlic salt, or you can just top them with butter.
 If you’re anti-butter, another option is to brush the tops of them with a beaten egg white before baking…that will give them a glossy sheen.

 A handy thing about this recipe is that you can make the dough a day ahead and put it in the fridge overnight.

 Then the next day all you have to do is shape the breadsticks, let them rise, and bake them.
 You don’t have to do things that way, though…I often make the dough the same day we want to eat the breadsticks.